Privacy Statement for ASHA

 This Privacy Statement includes, without limitation, the following information:

-- What personally identifiable information of yours or third-party personal identification is collected from you through the website;
+- What personal data is collected from you through the website;

 - How such information is used;